American-Institutes-for-Research/EdSurvey_A_Users_Guide/02-installation.Rmd

 Last edited: February 2022

 **Suggested Citation**<br></br>
-Lee, M. Introduction.
+Lee, M. Installing R and EdSurvey and Loading the Package.
 In Bailey, P. and Zhang, T. (eds.), _Analyzing NCES Data Using EdSurvey: A User's Guide_.

 ## Software Requirements